 Now Accepting Applications to Join TransOhio Board of Directors!

-James Glasser is a native Ohioan but lived for a decade in the Pacific Northwest.
+Jameson James “JJ” Glasser (he, him, his) is a native Ohioan but lived for a decade in the Pacific Northwest.
 He returned to the Central Ohio area with his wife Aubrey in 2012 and has an Associate Degree in Criminal Justice.
 Since 2013 he has worked for a locally owned sign company as a Production Coordinator and lives in Reynoldsburg with Aubrey, two cats Ivan & Mister and a dog, Penny.
-James is new to nonprofit work but became inspired to commit to education and advocacy in light of the current hostile political and social climate regarding transgender and genderqueer individuals.
+JJ is new to nonprofit work but became inspired to commit to education and advocacy in light of the current hostile political and social climate regarding transgender and genderqueer individuals.

-Ginger Williams is from Cleveland.
+Ginger Williams (she, her, hers) is from Cleveland.
 She holds degrees in engineering from Youngstown State and Case Western Reserve Universities.

 Ginger participated with other Trans* leaders from around the state at the Ohio Transgender Leadership Academy.